 Battery Take Back Scheme

 Batteries can contain heavy metals (mercury, cadmium, lead), which are the main cause for environmental concern.
 If waste batteries are not disposed of correctly, heavy metals may leak when the battery corrodes, and so can contribute to soil and water pollution and endanger human health.
-Due to the hazardous nature of batteries, the Waste Batteries and Accumulators Regulations 2014 detail for how all types of waste batteries, such as portable, industrial and automotive should be disposed of.
+Due to the hazardous nature of batteries, separate legislation for the management of waste batteries was transposed into Irish law in 2008.
+The Battery regulations include all types of batteries, such as portable, industrial and automotive.
 As waste batteries should not be added to ordinary waste or recycling bins, there are a number of key points to be familiar with in relation to the disposal of batteries.

 The European Commission published a new Directive on the disposal of waste batteries in 2006.
 The main objectives of the Directive included: